- Searching for the Afikomen

 Covenant, Redemption, Reconciliation:

-The broken middle piece of matzah is a picture of the suffering Mashiach.
+The broken middle piece of matzah is a picture of the Suffering Messiah.

-This piece is taken, wrapped up, and carefully hidden from view, only to be discovered at the ‘end’ of the Seder.
-This is an image of the death, burial, and resurrection of Messiah Ben Joseph from the dead.
+This piece is taken, wrapped up, and carefully hidden from view, only to be discovered at the end (latter time) of the Seder.
+This is an image of the death, burial, and resurrection of Messiah Ben Yosef from the dead.
 One day, we pray soon, all Israel will–in full faith, hope, and love–partake of the Lamb of the Almighty One who was slain for our transgressions.
-Then will the children of Abraham, Isaac, and Jacob fully understand and take hold of the reward promised to them by the Eternal Father of Abraham, Isaac, and Jacob.
-Both Isaac and Messiah were born of a miraculous birth; both were sacrificed at Mount Moriah (Isaac the symbol, Messiah the reality); both were resurrected on the third day (Genesis 22:5); both carried the means of their execution; both were placed and sacrificed upon wood materials that were configured in the sign of the ancient Hebrew letter Tav (two sticks crossed together); this Sign of the Tav demonstrates ownership, redemption, covenant, and the ‘uniting’ of two parties; the reconciliation of the Holy One with man.
+Then will the children of Abraham, Isaac, and Jacob fully understand and take hold of the reward promised to us by the Eternal Father of Abraham, Isaac, and Jacob.
+Both Isaac and Messiah were born of a miraculous birth; both were sacrificed at Mount Moriah (Isaac the symbol, Messiah the reality); both were resurrected on the third day (Genesis 22:5); both carried the means of their execution; both were placed and sacrificed upon wood materials that were configured in the sign of the ancient letter Tav (two sticks united-crossed together); this Hebrew Sign of the Tav demonstrates ownership, redemption, covenant, and the uniting of two parties; the reconciliation of the Holy One with man.
 Another tradition is that the three matzot represent the people of Israel, the priests, and the Levites, respectively.
 But why would the priests be depicted as “broken?”

 The High Priest of our confession:

 This points to the Messiah who is the permanent “High Priest of our confession.”
-Messiah is our High Priest forever as was said by King David when he prophesied that Messiah (his descendant) would be “a priest forever according to the order of Melchizedek” (Psalm 110:4).
-Messiah provides us eternal redemption by means of His shed blood that was placed in the Holy of Holies made without hands (the Tabernacle in Heaven).
+Messiah is our High Priest forever as was said by King David when he prophesied that Messiah (his descendant) would be “a priest forever according to the order of Malki-Tzedek” (מלכי־צדק-cf. the King of Righteousness: Psalm 110:4).
+Messiah provides us eternal redemption by means of His shed blood (the atoning sacrifice of his life) that was placed in the Holy of Holies made without hands (the Tabernacle in Heaven).
 This is why the symbolism of the broken priest is also included by the sages in the Passover Seder.
 The Messiah is the one who was “wounded for our transgressions,” “bruised for our iniquities.”
 It is by His stripes that “we are healed” (Isaiah 53).

 He is Coming: